Searching For The Lost Children After DR Congo Volcanic Eruption - UrduPoint

 "It is really important to make sure that in coming days, with the return of displaced people to Goma, all reunifications are carried out, down to the last child," he said.

-Separation has been traumatic for many children and specially-trained counsellors are being brought in to help to help them cope.
+Separation has been traumatic for many children and specially-trained counsellors are being brought in to help them cope.

 "Our mission here is to bring these children back to a normal state.
 We help them psychologically.
 But sometimes I also get carried away by their experience," said one of the workers, Nelson Tumusifu.